 What about 'highly dangerous weapons'?

-Additional guidance has been included as to what constitutes a highly dangerous weapon.
+Supplementary guidance has been included as to what constitutes a highly dangerous weapon.

-This has been set out as follows:
+This has been defined as follows:

 "An offensive weapon is defined in legislation as 'any article made or adapted for use for causing injury or is intended by the person having it with him for such use”.